mamcisaac/ses-workshop-demo/README.md

 # ses-workshop-demo
-Making a basic repo to test some things out
+Making a basic repo to test some things

 Testing pushing and pulling via Rstudio.
+Pulling now.